Thinkwise/docs/docs/deployment/installation.md

 When installing a development environment, continue with the Software Factory installation.

-As the model of the Software Factory development environment needs to be added to an IAM, the first step is to connect with a database server and select an IAM database to use.
+As the model of the Software Factory development environment needs to be added to an IAM, the first step is to connect with a database server and select the IAM database to use.
-In most cases, this is the IAM databases created in the previous chapter.
+In most cases, this is the IAM databases created in the previous step.

 After installing the Software Factory, the previously created IAM shortcut can be used to start the development environment.

 ## Other components

-The Deployment Center can also be used to manually install or update the user interfaces or the Indicium Application Tier.
+The Deployment Center can also be used to manually install or update the Windows, Web and Mobile user interfaces or the Indicium Application Tier.

 Note that to be able to install the Web GUI or Indicium using the Deployment Center, the [IIS Administration API](iis_admin_api) needs to be installed on the web server.